What Does it Mean to Commit a Robbery?

 Every robbery charge is a serious matter that requires a person’s complete attention.
 From the moment that an arrest occurs, it is vital to understand one’s rights as well as work to create reasonable doubt in the prosecution’s case.

 One way to accomplish this is to argue that a defendant was not the alleged assailant.
 The recollections of alleged victims can be hazy, and the results of line-ups are challengeable in court.
-A Chandler lawyer could work to protect defendants while in police custody and to evaluate the legality of police work that led to a robbery arrest or acquisition of evidence.
+A Gilbert lawyer could work to protect defendants while in police custody and to evaluate the legality of police work that led to a robbery arrest or acquisition of evidence.

 An attorney could also help during all pretrial court sessions.
 This includes arguing for reasonable bail, working to exclude questionable evidence, and making other motions to protect the rights of defendants.